 I can say it’s a joy to be with the students once again.
 Sixty of the pre pandemic students returned in January, a higher number than expected.
 We did some classroom revisions, then swiftly returned to the kitchen.
 Our course compresses a two-year curriculum into one.
-What the government has mandated this year is that we complete this year by August inclusive of the one month exams.
+What the government has mandated this year is that we complete this year by August inclusive of the one-month exams.
 So, what I have done is squeezed a full year of kitchen practicals into six months.
 For example, instead of preparing one three course meal each week, we will be preparing two to four menus each Tuesday through Friday.

 This is what will be expected of them when we send them out for their four-month internships at very nice hotels that cater to Europeans and the wealthy Africans.
 I am proud to say that most managers in the industry tell me how well disciplined our students are.